draperlaboratory/VaderModularFuzzer/docs/configuration.md

 ## Introduction

-The VMF configuration file is a YAML file.
-This YAML file provides a structure to the configuration of the fuzzer and its modules.
+The VMF configuration file is contained in one or more YAML file.
+These YAML files provides a structure to the configuration of the fuzzer and its modules.
+Each top level YAML section (i.e. `vmfFramework`) must be contained within a single file, but otherwise the configuration parameters may be split into multiple files, as desired.
+Note that all of the examples provided with VMF put the System Under Test (SUT) specific parameters into one file, and the other configuration sections in a second file.
+See [getting_started.md](/docs/getting_started.md) for more information on our example configuration files and their organization.

 ## Top level sections